- This Key field lets you assign a unique key to a header.

 - You can add multiple Categories for Extended Error Handling.

-- To add another key, click the (+) icon on the right.
+- Fill the details in the placeholder, and click the (+) Add icon on the right.

 HTTP Code Handling